Customer Satisfaction Results

 - If a problem arises, I can always count on [Brand] to reach a fair and satisfactory resolution.

 - I feel proud to be a [Brand] [customer/shopper/user/owner].

 - [Brand] is the perfect [company/product/brand/store] for people like me.

 - I can’t imagine a world without [Brand].

 3. Use customer surveys to develop new products and services

 It’s easy to get tunnel vision about customer satisfaction surveys.
 One trap is to look at the surveys as a “grade” or evaluation of your performance.
 That’s one aspect of the survey, but an even more powerful feature of a good customer survey is that it opens up the conversation for developing new products and services.

 Instead of just reporting on the results, why not drill down into the results and connect with specific customers to get deeper insights into what’s missing for them and their experience with you.
 You might discover a real competitive advantage hiding inside your feedback.

 4. Arm your employees with customer insights

-Your employees can really benefit from seeing the results of your customer satisfaction surveys.
-Remember — the results aren’t there for you or the management to beat up on the employees, why not engage them in the conversation about the results and get their side of the story.
+Your employees can benefit from seeing the results of your customer satisfaction surveys.
+Remember, the results aren’t there for you or the management to beat up on the employees.
+Engage them in the conversation about the results and get their side of the story.